Jeshii/DeathMarch/bylaws.md

 Members may elect to take on personal punishments to show their devotion to the cause.

-A single personal Punishment will be approved by the Marshals at the end of a march.
-A second personal punishment will be approved by the Officers at the end of a march.
-Upon approval, the approved personal punishment becomes an official punishment for the next year.
-Those who participated in the personal punishment will be bestowed with a title decided by the remaining Mob.
+A single personal punishment will be approved by the Marshals at the end of a march.
+A second personal punishment will be approved by the members at the end of the March.
+Upon approval, the approved personal punishment becomes an Official Punishment for the next year.
+Those who participated in the personal punishment will be bestowed with a title decided by the remaining members.

 Alcohol Consumption Punishment
 ------------------------------